Bradley Nichols Memorial Community Leadership Scholarship

 The Bradley Nichols Memorial Scholarship was established in 2009 to honour the significant contribution that Brad Nichols made to the University community, through his involvement in business, sporting and community organisations.
 Brad was a partner at Forsythes, specialising in taxation, when he tragically died at age 33.
 Brad was a Chartered Accountant and graduate of the University of Newcastle and was a tutor in the Faculty of Business and Law.
 Brad excelled at sport and had a passion for rugby union, playing with the Wanderers Rugby Club for many years where he also acted as Assistant Treasurer.
 Brad worked with many community organisations including the Samaritans, Red Kite and the Newcastle chapter of the Property Council.
 One of Brad’s greatest skills was his ability to balance career, sporting community and family commitments, while having fun and making people laugh.

-The Bradley Nichols Memorial Scholarship seeks to support a talented all-rounder student who demonstrates the qualities that were held by Brad.
-Donors to this scholarship include Forsythes, PKF Newcastle and Delbridge Forensic Accounting.
+The Bradley Nichols Memorial Scholarship seeks to support a talented all-rounder student who demonstrates the same athletic and community-focused qualities that were held by Brad.
+Donors to this scholarship consist of Bradley’s former business partners at Forsythes, and now PKF Newcastle and Delbridge Forensic Accounting.

 This Scholarship is the inaugural Community Leadership Scholarship launched in 2018.
 The University established the ‘Community Leadership’ Scholarship model in 2017 with the intention of supporting students who are committed to their local and global communities and are striving to make a difference.
 Community Leadership Scholars are organisers, enablers, innovators and leaders.
 They are those that work tirelessly for little personal gain.
 They are the type of student who:

-- Volunteer with charities or community service providers in their communities
+- Volunteer with charities, sporting clubs or community service providers in their communities

 - Volunteer in their field of study or engage in extra-curricular work to further research outcomes